[ANN] httpx 1.5.0 released

 -

-, which defines which headers are taken into account for cache key calculation. - fixed query string encoded value when passed an empty hash to the
+:response_cacheplugin: fix"Vary"header handling by supporting a new plugin option,:supported_vary_headers, which defines which headers are taken into account for cache key calculation. - fixed query string encoded value when passed an empty hash to the

-param and the URL already contains query string. -
+:queryparam and the URL already contains query string. -

-plugin: errors raised from hostname resolution should bubble up to user code. - fixed connection coalescing selector monitoring in cases where the coalescable connecton is cloned, while other branches were simplified.
+:callbacksplugin: errors raised from hostname resolution should bubble up to user code. - fixed connection coalescing selector monitoring in cases where the coalescable connecton is cloned, while other branches were simplified.

 - clear the connection write buffer in corner cases where the remaining bytes may be interpreted as GOAWAY handshake frame (and may cause unintended writes to connections already identified as broken).